Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces

 ** If you would prefer to make this a pure white sauce.
 Don't forget, for some people, it just doesn't taste the same if it isn't yellow.

 **** Two thighs of Fried Chicken Skins (or 1 breast) chopped into dime sized bites.
 Sprinkle over the top (DO NOT oven bake).
+If you want the top of the pasta broiled, do that first before adding Chicken Skins.

 Enjoy.